Aurelien-Pelissier/Medium/French_Economics/README.md

 &nbsp;

-# French adn EU Economics
+# French and EU Economics

 All the data used for the article is in the `Data` folder.
 To reproduce the figures and the analysis, run `Data/Make_Figures.py`